sheffield-bioinformatics-core/nf-core-user-docs/user_guide/install_miniconda.md

 This guide describes how to install miniconda as a personal software module on ShARC.

-Installing Nextflow and nf-core within a Conda environment using a personal miniconda module is currently the easiest way of making this software avaialble for general use.
-We are currently working to have Nextflow and nf-core made avaialble as software module on ShARC.
+Installing Nextflow and nf-core within a Conda environment using a personal miniconda module is currently the easiest way of making this software available for general use.
+We are currently working to have Nextflow and nf-core made available as software module on ShARC.

 The steps required to install miniconda are described below: